About Us

 Our work continues to be driven by the belief that embodied our founders’ original mission – to provide persons with disabilities equal opportunities to maximise his or her potential and enable participation in society.

 From the set up of Margaret Drive Special School in 1987, Rainbow Centre has grown in strength empowering persons with disabilities and their families across 3 campuses, through a suite of services including early intervention, SPED, pre-vocational and enrichment, student care and family coaching.
-A new campus at Admiral Hill, built with a ‘social town’ focus for 300 students with autism, will start services in 2023.
+A new campus at Admiral Hill, built with a ‘social town’ focus for 300 students with autism, has started its services in 2023.

 Since our beginning, we have been committed to establishing services for unmet needs.
 These include setting up Singapore’s first school to meet the educational needs of children with multiple disabilities in 1987 and launching the first programme for students with autism in 1989.
 In 1992, Rainbow Centre was established as a society.
 It then set up a training centre for preschool professionals in 2000 and partnered with Autism Resource Centre to set up Pathlight School in 2004.